ecuacion-jp/ecuacion-lib/ecuacion-lib-jpa/README.md

 ## introduction

 Check [Introduction](https://github.com/ecuacion-jp/ecuacion-lib) part of `README` page in `ecuacion-lib`.
-dependency description is as follows.
+The description of dependent `ecuacion` modules is as follows.

 ```xml
 <dependency>